 THE world is just a collection of the entire human race’s thoughts, in which not a single one is exactly and precisely right, or wrong.

-In fact, when you think about the world right now, if you were to think about the world as a whole in one single instant, a certain set of thoughts come to mind which are all born from your past.
+In fact, when you think about the world right now, if you were to think about the world as a whole in a nutshell in one single instant, a certain set of thoughts come to mind which are all born from your past.

-The reason why you know this is without memory, you would not be able to form a single judgement.
+The reason why you know this is, is that you would not be able to form a single judgement without memory.

 And memory is of the past.

-The mind takes form in this moment, because those set of thoughts about what the world is, or isn’t crystalizing into a set of patterns, components, sequences, shapes and ultimately forms.
+The mind takes form in this moment, because those set of thoughts about what the world is, or isn’t thus crystalizes into a set of patterns, components, sequences, shapes and ultimately forms.

 What’s important to note is that, although these thoughts seem ephemeral or constantly changing, they are having a direct effect on your nervous system, brain, cells and every particle of your being.